lllyasviel/PaintingLight/README.md

     pip install scipy==1.1.0
     pip install trimesh==2.37.1

+install rtree dependency

+    sudo apt install libspatialindex-dev

 Then install the rtree package.
 The original rtree does not support windows, nevertheless here I provide a windows binary so that you can directly install it.

     (linux only) pip install rtree==0.9.3
     (windows only) pip install Rtree-0.9.3-cp36-cp36m-win_amd64.whl